-We can think of few things more delicious and mouth-watering than buttery pan-seared King Oyster Mushrooms (also known as Trumpet Mushrooms).
+We can think of few things more delicious and mouth-watering than buttery pan-seared King Oyster Mushrooms (aka this King Trumpet Mushrooms recipe).
 A few simple ingredients transform meaty king oyster mushrooms into a side dish that’s loaded with savoriness and umami.

 Why We Love This King Oyster Mushroom Recipe

-Aside from it being a true *flavor bomb* this recipe is also incredibly easy to make and only requires a handful of ingredients.
+Aside from it being a true *flavor bomb* this king trumpet mushroom recipe is also incredibly easy to make and only requires a handful of ingredients.
 Plus, the fresh parsley added at the end adds brightness but also gets slightly fried.

 Heaven!

-The savoriness of this dish makes it a perfect pair with a simple pasta, pan-seared chicken or alongside a simple grilled steak (with our Mushroom Sauce for Steak)!
+The savoriness of this dish makes it a perfect pair with a simple pasta, pan-seared chicken or alongside a simple grilled top sirloin steak (with our Mushroom Sauce for Steak)!

 What are King Oyster Mushrooms?

 There are so many different types of mushrooms with a variety of textures, flavors and appearances.
-The King Oyster mushroom, also called the King Trumpet mushroom, is a favorite of ours.
+The King Oyster mushroom, also called the King Trumpet mushroom, is a favorite of mine.

 Largely sought after for their meaty stems, King Oyster mushrooms have thick white stems and stout brown caps.
 In their raw form they have little flavor, but once cooked they take on a savory, slightly sweet taste and meaty texture.